dbarneche/healthy_delights/AaisRecipes/Aais_recipes.md

 # Vegetable dishes

+## Green beans chi bhaji

+*Ingredients*: 300g green beans cut into 1 cm pieces, garlic, 2 green chillies, fresh coconut, one medium shallot (or 1/2 red/white onion) and one small tomato finely chopped, coriander, oil, 1 tsp red chilli pdr, 1 tsp haldi, salt to taste

+**Method**:
+* Grind together fresh coconut, garlic, and green chillies to a paste
+* Put oil in utensil and heat it
+* Add the chopped shallots and tomato and stir till somewhat darker in color and oil separates
+* Add the paste and mix well - stir till it all starts to stic to the pan and/or starts to become brown
+* Add haldi, red chilli powder, and salt and stir
+* Add the beans, stir well and cover tocook in their own steam on medium-low heat
+* Turn off heat, add coriander chopped and mix well

+## Pithala

+*Ingredients*: Besan, garlic pounded, haldi, salt, water, gr coriander, gr chillies, oil.
+Red chilly pdr.\
+**Method**: Put oil in utensil, add rai, jeera, hing.
+When it splutters lower the flame, add garlic, cut gr chillies, haldi, red chilly powder.
+Pour the water.
+Put salt.
+When starts boiling, slowly add besan.
+Keep on stirring till it makes the homogenous mixture.
+Cover & cook.
+Add gr coriander.

+## Sandgyachi Bhaji

+*Ingredients*: muthbhar sandge, 1 large onion,1\2 tsp mutton masala, salt , 2 sp peanut pdr, oil, 1 tomato

+**Method**: Fry sandge in little oil for 2 min. put oil in the pan , add little musturd, when crackles, put cut onion ,make it brown, , add cut tomato.
+Cook for sometime.
+Then add sandge, salt, peanut pdr, mix.
+Put 1cup water to cook.Cover it & cook.
+It takes 15-20 min to cook.
 ## Gurkha potato pickle

 *Ingr:* 1/2 kg boiled & cut potatoes, 4 tbsp sesame seeds (roastd &